 - Unstructured work and communication processes for agents, call center executives, and claim adjusters result in administrative overhead, lower productivity levels, and customer satisfaction levels.

-- Lack of unified process platforms results in a lack of transparency on the status of interaction in the process cycle
+- The lack of unified process platforms results in a lack of transparency on the status of interaction in the process cycle

 Business Process Management for Insurance Companies

-Time tested method for maintaining the competitive edge in the insurance industry is to continuously improve existing business processes.
+The tested method for maintaining a competitive edge in the insurance industry is to improve existing business processes continuously.
 Overhauling existing processes to adapt to changing times is a reliable way to improve business efficiency and quality of service.
 The insurance industry being one of the most labor-intensive industries requires process improvement methods like BPM to bring about standardization, accuracy, speed, and consistency of its process workflows.

 The challenges faced by insurance companies can be effectively addressed by taking a process management approach that involves philosophical and analytical toolsets provided by BPM.